How to Remove Crayon from Wood [5 Quick Ways]

 You don’t need a dryer with advanced heat settings, so be sure to get one at a reasonable price.
 Or just use the one you already have in your bathroom.

-First, heat up the dryer.
+First, heat the dryer.
 You will need to connect the dryer to an electrical outlet closer to the wood to remove crayon stains.

 Use the lowest heat setting.
 This is to make sure not to damage the wood.
 You can use the hair dryer to melt the crayon marks from the wood, then wipe it off.